PHP is Legacy, in 2024

 The Self-Perpetuating Myth

-PHP is so bad, in fact, that Apple decided to issue a warning when attempting to use the version included with MacOS.
+PHP is so bad, in fact, that a certain Operating System decided to issue a warning when attempting to use the version that shipped with it, stating:

-Regardless of the fact that the version that was shipped with MacOS Big Sur was already out of date, people defended Apple’s phrasing here by explaining that Apple's intention was to warn people about the legacy version of PHP that the Operating System shipped with.
+Regardless of the fact that the version that was shipped with it was already out of date, people defended the phrasing here by explaining that the intention was to warn people about the legacy version of PHP that the Operating System shipped with.

 It was found to have done the same with Python 2.7, but crucially, the error message explicitly said “Python 2.7 is not recommended”.
 That isn’t what this error message says.
-One cannot help but feel that this was almost done with a little nudge and wink in Palo Alto.
+One cannot help but feel that this was almost done with a little nudge and wink.
 Smiles all round.

 Some people might find that funny, but I don't find any humour in my Operating System telling me what programming language I should use.
 This is the self-perpetuation of PHP being bad, and why this nudge, nudge wink is OK.